Commonly Asked Questions

 My work may be displayed on your blog or website if the following terms are followed:

-If you are able to host your own images, without using free hosting websites.... then the following rules apply: The artwork and/or photograph must not be changed in any way, including brush work, color changes, watermark removal, inclusion in layout and/or skin designs, or any other derivative application.
-This includes all sites which give away free glitter graphics, layouts, stamps, blinkies, or any other form of journal/myspace/blogger/wordpress decoration or layout.
+*IF YOU WISH TO POST SAMPLES OF MY ARTWORK on social networking sites - then the following rules apply: The artwork and/or photograph must not be changed in any way, including brush work, color changes, watermark removal, inclusion in layout and/or skin designs, or any other derivative application.
+(Obviously this also forbids any website that would allow you to sell my image!)